Uthar/nix-cl/doc/tutorial.md

   specification of the image, unlike a Dockerfile which is more like a script.

 - Poke around in the container with `uiop:directory-files`.
 You will see that it contains precisely what it needs: SBCL, glibc, OpenSSL, SQLite and the ASDF system FASLs.
-There's not even `bash`/`sh`.
+There's not even things like coreutils (`ls`/`cp`).
 Therefore it can be a lot smaller than traditional images.

 ## Decentralized package repositories